alpaca-arcade/alpaca-arcade/README.md

    ]
    ```

-2. **hCaptcha secret**
+2. **hCaptcha environment variables**
-   Make your hCaptcha secret key an environment variable called `HCAPTCHA_SECRET`
-   Make your hCaptcha site key an environment variable called `HCAPTCHA_SITEKEY`
    (You can skip this part if you don't save your high scores.)

+   Make your hCaptcha secret key an environment variable called `HCAPTCHA_SECRET`.

+   Make your hCaptcha site key an environment variable called `HCAPTCHA_SITEKEY`.

 3. **Initialize the database:**
+   (You can skip this if you don't save your high scores.)
    ```bash
    flask --app hackathon init-db
    ```
-   (You can skip this if you don't save your high scores.)

 ### 3. Run the App